Funsize1234/Zoo-System-CS151-Fall-2025/README.md

 ## Overview

-The Zoo System is an interactive game written in Java where players can build and manage their own zoo.
-In this game, you're allowed to create exhibits with different habitats and add from an assortment of animals.
+The Zoo System is an interactive simulator written in Java where players can build and manage their own zoo.
+In the program, you're allowed to create exhibits with different habitats and add from an assortment of animals.
 You'll then be able to interact with them through various activities.
-This project is made for CS151 - Object-Oriented Design in order to practice inheritance, interfaces, exceptions, and beginner object-oriented design.
+This project was made for CS151 (Object-Oriented Design) in order to practice inheritance, interfaces, exceptions, and beginner object-oriented design.

 ## Design